zlatanvasovic/hackwork/README.md

 Pages loads faster with compression, so Hackwork enables it by default.

+#### Default charset

+There is a charset definition to ensure right charset is used everywhere.
+Hackwork sets default charset to UTF-8.

 #### Default timezone

 PHP requires default timezone for proper working of time functions.
 Hackwork